 The first game we played had two Federation cruisers defending a system against an invading force.
 The defenders did not know who the invaders were, expecting Panthari Imperium ships to be the enemy.
 They were actually four Blue Meenee battleships.
 One battleship had twice as much tonnage as a Federation cruiser.
 For background information about the setting see this blog post http://18clovehamhock.blogspot.com/2013/03/future-war-commander-forces.html Other posts can be found by clicking on the label for this post.

 The Federation launched one sensor drone from each ship.
-These move out ahead of the cruisers and one activated its active sensor array.
+These moved out ahead of the cruisers and one activated its active sensor array.
 Upon identifying the opposing ships a salvo of four missiles were launched from each ship.
 The board game allows multiple ships to be stacked in one hex.
 Physical miniatures cannot be stacked, but both players were allowed to and did state that their ships were in formation grouped in one spot.
 The aliens responded by launching their fighters and a pair of missiles from each ship.
 The federation missiles were all targeted on one ship.
 All the alien ships used their lasers to try and take out as many missiles as they could.
 Only three were destroyed and the rest of the missiles proceeded to knock down the shields and shred the battleship.
-The target ship had heavier armor than the Federation cruisers, but still suffered significant damage.
+The target ship had four times the level of armor protection than the Federation cruisers, but still suffered significant damage.

 The second salvo of missiles destroyed the next target.
 At this point the aliens broke off and fled.
 Their ships, fighters, and missiles were not as fast as the Federation cruisers.
 With their velocity of nine the cruisers could easily keep away from the alien ships, fighters, and missiles.
 The maximum velocity any of them could manage was six.